NativeScript/nativescript-cli/docs/man_pages/project/testing/build-ios.md

 ### Options
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 * `--for-device` - If set, produces an application package that you can deploy on device.
 Otherwise, produces a build that you can run only in the native iOS Simulator.
-* `--copy-to` - Specifies the file path where the built `.ipa` will be copied.
+* `--copy-to` - Specifies the file path where the built `.ipa` or `.app` will be copied.
 If it points to a non-existent directory, it will be created.
 If the specified value is directory, the original file name will be used.
+The build may produce `.ipa` or `.app` depending on if you have a device attached.
+To have a deterministic behavior provide `--for-device` or `--release` flags for `.ipa` file, and `--emulator` for `.app` file.
 <% } %>
 <% if(isHtml) { %>
 ### Command Limitations